wxsd-sales/kiosk-reception-search-dialer/README.md

 3. Note the device identifier by executing the [List Devices API request](https://developer.webex.com/docs/api/v1/devices/list-devices) on the Webex developer portal, it’s the `id` field in the response as `DEVICE_ID`.

 4. SCIM 2 API requires the use of an Auth Token.
 In this example, we created a [Service App](https://developer.webex.com/admin/docs/service-apps) to get an Access Token.
-Save it as `SERVICEAPP_TOKEN`
+Save it as `SERVICEAPP_TOKEN`.

 5. Get your Webex ORG Id.